 Minor because: The inspectors found that the structural steel was not damaged and there was no active corrosion that would require a detailed engineering evaluation or repair of the steel.

--than-minor if: The structural steel was damaged such that a detailed engineering evaluation, re-design, or repair was necessary to establish the adequacy of the structural steel to perform its intended safety function.
+More-than-minor if: The structural steel was damaged such that a detailed engineering evaluation, re-design, or repair was necessary to establish the adequacy of the structural steel to perform its intended safety function.

 Example b.
 The NRC inspectors identified that the environmental storage conditions (e.g., humidity and temperature control) of safety-related SSCs did not meet the vendor’s QA environmental storage program requirements.